Singer. Songwriter. Composer. Producer. Rhonda Nicole is all these things, and then some.

 Rhonda Nicole launched her professional music career in Osaka, Japan, where she performed as part of the opening cast and crew at Universal Studios Japan.
 As Mabel in the Blues Brothers Revue, she wowed audiences and channeled the Queen of Soul, Aretha Franklin, belting out her classics “Respect” and “Think.”

-Not long after returning to Dallas from Osaka, Rhonda Nicole met musician/songwriter Montrose Cunningham, and joined his band as co-lead vocalist.
-For the next 10 years, Rhonda Nicole, Montrose, and their band rocked stages throughout Dallas, Houston, and San Antonio, building a loyal following across the Texas music scene.
+Not long after returning to Dallas from Osaka, Rhonda Nicole met musician/songwriter Montrose Cunningham and joined his band as co-lead vocalist.
+For the next decade, Rhonda Nicole, Montrose, and their band rocked stages throughout Dallas, Houston, and San Antonio, building a loyal following across the Texas music scene.
 As her music career continued to gain momentum, she became the personal assistant to Tom Joyner, renowned media personality and creator and host of the nationally-syndicated Tom Joyner Morning Show.
 Her “day job” and “side hustle” collided in 2008 when she and Montrose and the band were tapped to perform on that year’s Tom Joyner Foundation Fantastic Voyage cruise, and again in 2009 when she returned to perform as a solo artist on the cruise.

 In 2010, Rhonda Nicole released her debut EP, Nuda Veritas, co-produced with Cunningham.
 A labor of love featuring original songs she’d penned primarily between 2001-2006, the two recorded the EP over the course of 4 years and released it independently.
 That summer, her single “SoulLover” premiered on Dallas independent radio station, KKXT.
 As the year wound down, Rhonda Nicole graced the stage before an audience of 80,000 at Michael Franti’s 12th annual Power to the Peaceful festival in San Francisco, appeared in the music video for Franti’s single, “Hey, Hey, Hey,” and performed during the Soul Train Awards edition of ATL Live in the Park in Atlanta, GA.